-Using a VPN in the country incurs hefty fines (up to $525,344) but not a prison sentence.
+Using a VPN in UAE incurs hefty fines (up to $525,344) but not a prison sentence.
 This applies to both citizens and foreigners that are working in or visiting the Arab nation.

-The motivation behind the ban are VOIP services, that undercut the profits of telcos.
+The motivation behind the ban are VOIP services, which undercut the profits of telcos.
 To support the local telecommunication companies, the government undertook this rather drastic step.

 The Turkish government hasn’t officially made VPNs illegal to use in the country.
 However, to curb dissidents active on social media, it has banned many websites, including those that offer VPN services.